alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

              configured in the .angular-cli.json file (located at the root of the application).
-    ^ o	Configure the index file as the start up and edit it to look in the dist folder for the webpack bundle files -- Right click on the index file and click on Set As Start Page -- Copy the includes from the dist/index.html file and then add a “/dist/prior to the name of each file.
+    ^ o	Configure the index file as the start up and edit it to look in the dist folder for the webpack bundle files -- Right click on the index file and click on Set As Start Page -- Copy the includes from the dist/index.html file and then add a “/dist/" prior to the name of each file.
            Eg.
               From: <script type="text/javascript" src="inline.bundle.js"></script>
               To:   <script type="text/javascript" src="/dist/inline.bundle.js"></script>